rust-lang/rust/doc/rust.md

 }
 ~~~~

-Generic functions may use interfaces as bounds on their type
+Generic functions may use traits as bounds on their type
 parameters.
-This will have two effects: only types that implement the
+This will have two effects: only types that have the trait
-interface can be used to instantiate the parameter, and within the
+may instantiate the parameter, and within the
-generic function, the methods of the interface can be called on values
+generic function, the methods of the trait can be called on values
 that have the parameter's type.
 For example:

 ~~~~